 - A “Statement of Qualifications” document (PDF file; no page limit) highlighting evidence that the candidate a) demonstrates a commitment to the APS, as evidenced by a track record of leadership roles or service to the Society, and b) meets three (3) of the five (5) prerequisites.

 - Curriculum Vitae (in PDF format)

-In addition, meet four of the six prerequisites below:
+In addition, meet three of the five prerequisites below:

 Items required as part of the application/nomination process:

 Candidates may apply or be nominated by any active APS FAPS regular or emeritus member who is well acquainted with the candidate's professional activities and volunteer involvement.